 Whether you’re renting a van and moving yourself or hiring professionals, there are many things to take into account that can mean the difference between a well-oiled machine of movement or a disaster.
 With a little careful planning, you can stay on top of your move.

-Here are some tips to help ensure that your move in the Netherlands goes well.
+Here are some tips to help ensure that your move within the Netherlands goes well.

 Preparing for your move in the Netherlands